 Alicia Malone is a film reporter, host, author and self-confessed movie geek.
 She first gained notice hosting movie-centric shows and reviewing films in her native Australia, before making the leap to Los Angeles in 2011.

 Since then, Alicia has appeared on CNN, the Today show, MSNBC, NPR and many more as a film expert.
-Currently, she is a host on FilmStruck, a cinephile subscription streaming service run by the Criterion Collection and Turner Classic Movies, and she is the creator and host of the weekly show, Indie Movie Guide on Fandango.
+Currently, she is a host on FilmStruck, a cinephile subscription service run by the Criterion Collection and Turner Classic Movies, and she is the creator and host of Indie Movie Guide on Fandango.

 Alicia has traveled the world to cover the BAFTAs, the Oscars, the Cannes Film Festival, Toronto Film Festival, Sundance Film Festival, Telluride Film Festival and SXSW.
-She is a member of the Broadcast Film Critics Association, and over the years has interviewed hundreds of movie stars and filmmakers.
+She has been on the juries of the Overlook Film Festival, HollyShorts and 2018 Atlanta Jewish Film Festival.
+Alicia is a member of the Broadcast Film Critics Association, the Los Angeles Online Critics Association and over the years has interviewed hundreds of movie stars and filmmakers working today.

 She also wrote this bio, but knew it would sound way less egotistical if written in third person.

 Coming soon... the answers to all your burning questions!